kon-ham/kon-ham.github.io/_posts/2022-01-15-the-purpose-of-learning-math.md

 title: The Purpose of Learning Math
 ---

-or students that ask you: "What is the purpose of learning math?"
+For students that ask you: "What is the purpose of learning math?"

 Your answer: "How else will you learn to count your blessings?"